jleibowitz-lacpw/presentations/potential-topics.md

 - virtual hosting (the wikipedia link)
 - field botany and california native plants.
 50 taxa.
 - email deliverability (what system administrators need to do to get mail to work on today's fun internet)\
-- SSH Keys!!!! why they're great and why they're confusing to people, especially those who exist predominantly in the Microsoft space.
+- SSH Keys and the SSH protocol!!!! why this is great and where it may be confusing to people, especially those who exist predominantly in the Microsoft space.

 ## Existing braindumps (that I can marpify):